 Campus housing is $106 per person; this price provides housing for up to six nights, from Sunday at 3:00 p.m. through Saturday at 9:00 a.m.

 Campus housing registration is open from April 10 to July 31 on a space-available basis for particpants who select either a Monday–Friday or Tuesday–Friday program registration option.

 Please note that no cooking facilities, private rooms, or rooms with private baths are available.
 If your situation requires one of these amenities, please make other lodging arrangements (perhaps with friends, family, or a local hotel or motel).
-No one under age 14 (as of December 31, 2019) is permitted in campus housing.
-Students under the age of 18 must be accompanied by a parent or guardian.
+No one under the age of 14, as of December 31 of the program year, is permitted in campus housing.
+Students under the age of 18 must be accompanied by a parent or legal guardian.